-Turn off the engine when performing maintenance unless otherwise specified.
+Turn off the engine when performing otherwise maintenance unless specified.

-- A running engine has moving parts that can catch on body parts or clothing and electrical parts that can cause shocks or fires. - Running the engine while servicing can lead to eve injury, burns, fire, or carbon monoxide poisoning - possibly leading to death.
-See page 1-1 for more information about carbon monoxide.
+- A running engine has moving parts that can catch on body parts or clothing and electrical parts that can cause shocks or fires. - Running the engine while servicing can lead to eye injury, burns, fire, or carbon monoxide poisoning - possibly leading to death.
+See page 1-2 for more information about carbon monoxide.